 But setting aside the specifics, here are overarching trends to think about as the big players become more advanced in their approach.

 Create more content

 In the past year we’ve seen marketers shift to the “less is more” approach, where experts recommend publishing less content but with longer format and greater quality.

 “Quality over quantity” is what most content marketers said all year, suggesting that blogging less is key, and blog posts with over 1,500 words perform better over-all.

-But sometime in September, Steve Rayson of Buzzsumo himself admitted that they could be wrong about creating less content and that the future of Content Marketing may in fact be in publishing more.
+But back in 2016, Steve Rayson of Buzzsumo himself admitted that they could be wrong about creating less content and that the future of Content Marketing may in fact be in publishing more.

-While there’s an ongoing debate about this (such as this article which is the basis of Rayson’s introspection), it’s important to note that most B2B marketers (70%) are aiming to produce more content this 2017 just the same.
+While there’s an ongoing debate about this (such as this article which is the basis of Rayson’s introspection), it’s important to note that for B2B content marketers, content creation is by far the largest area for marketing investments (56%).

 As an agency that implements Content Marketing strategies for companies in various industries, we don’t take content creation lightly.
 We know how hard and challenging it is to create a piece of high quality and relevant content, and how to find a somewhat unique spin to given topics.
 Not to mention, we know how tough it is to get this piece of content in front of the right audience.

 This means a lot of work and a lot of resources, but once again, when our clients are clear, committed, and consistent, when they involve themselves in the content creation and distribution process, we can assure them of long term gains.